 There are a few things you can do to improve your credit utilization ratio:

-- Make more than the minimum monthly payment towards your credit card.
+- Make more than the minimum monthly payment.

-- Spread out the balance over other lines of credit if one is being used more than others.
+- Spread your balance over other lines of credit.

-- Add more credit, which will increase your total amount of available credit.
+- Add more credit to increase your total available credit.

 Just as debt can be too high, it can also be too low.
-When you have low credit limits, it can suggest to lenders that you are less comfortable with higher limits and cannot make larger repayments on time.
+If you have low credit limits, it may suggest to lenders that you are not comfortable with higher limits and may not be able to make larger repayments on time.

 Find out when a late payment is reported to the credit bureaus